Skip to Content

 Trader Joe's Pizza in Ooni

-My pizza oven cooking tip: I crank the heat as high as possible while the oven is preheating in order to get the pizza stone to the highest temperature possible.
-This ensures that the bottom of the pizza will become nice and charred.
+My pizza oven cooking tip: I crank the heat on high while the oven is preheating in order to get the pizza stone to the highest temperature possible.
+This ensures that the bottom of the pizza will become nice and crispy.
 However, right before putting the pizza in the oven, I turn the temperature to low so the outer crust does not burn.
 This strategy has worked great for me!

 Carefully slide your pizza into your pizza oven, then rotate your pizza every 15-20 seconds.
-Since the flame is located in the back of the oven, if you let the pizza sit too long without moving it, the back side will completely burn.
+Since the flame is located in the back of the oven, if you let the pizza sit too long without moving it, the back side will burn very quickly.

 Trader Joes pizza puffed up in oven